MintMCP

 7. IBM ContextForge

 IBM ContextForge offers a federation architecture enabling multi-gateway coordination with automatic discovery via mDNS.
-With 3,300+ GitHub stars, the open-source project demonstrates strong community interest.
+The open-source project demonstrates community interest.

 Where ContextForge Fits Best